We breed both pedigreed lionheads and holland lops and sometimes lionlops for pets.

 We typically expect to see the following colors:

-However, we are very clear which lines contain the Vienna gene (the vienna gene is what creates white or blue eyes in rabbits – similarly to the paint gene in horses – at this time, vienna markings are not permitted in showing lionhead rabbits, unless they are blue eyed white – BEW).
+Please Note Regarding Show Colors: We are very clear which lines contain the Vienna gene (the Vienna gene is what creates white markings and/or blue eyes in rabbits – similarly to the paint gene in horses – at this time, Vienna markings are not permitted in showing lionhead rabbits, unless they are blue eyed white – BEW).
 We document the following in our pedigrees:

 BEW – Blue-Eyed White (BEWs result from breeding two VM or VCs together or breeding two BEWs)